-They got the calf settled in Maka's truck, laying across the passenger side of the bench seat.
+They got the calf settled in Maka's truck, laying it across the passenger side of the bench seat.
 She clapped her boot on the side of a tire before walking around to the driver's side, shaking the sleet from her hair.
-Climbing in, she watched Evans point the heater vents to point at the critter.
-Sleet was gathering on the brim of his hat.
-"Meet at the barn?"
+Climbing in, she watched Evans point the heater vents to point at the critter, sleet gathering on the brim of his hat.
+"Meet at the barn?" he asked.

 He nodded, and gently shut the passenger door before hopping in his own truck.
 He led the way, a little slower than she'd like, but she was still grudgingly impressed (and slightly disappointed) that he didn't get a flat.

 Maka shut her vents to direct more warmth through the ones pointed at the shivering little calf.
 It was already beginning to look a little more lively, its long, gangly legs twitching in the tarp it was wrapped in.
 She turned on the windshield wipers before draping her arm across the small, cluttered console separating her and the calf.
-She reached to scratch the critter's ear.
-"Have I been unfair to the sellout, little one?" she asked quietly.
+Reaching to scratch the critter's ear, she asked, "Have I been unfair to the sellout, little one?"

-The calf, not wanting to be touched by anyone that wasn't its mother, tilted its head away.
+The calf, not wanting to be touched by anyone who wasn't its mother, tilted its head away.
 Maka replaced her hand back at the wheel.